-All connections to Azure SQL Database and Azure SQL Data Warehouse always require encryption (SSL/TLS) while data is in transit to and from the database.
-While authoring a pipeline using JSON, add the encryption property and set it to true in the connection string.
+All connections to Azure SQL Database and Azure SQL Data Warehouse require encryption (SSL/TLS) while data is in transit to and from the database.
+When you're authoring a pipeline by using JSON, add the encryption property and set it to true in the connection string.
 For Azure Storage, you can use HTTPS in the connection string.

 Data encryption at rest

 Some data stores support encryption of data at rest.
-We suggest that you enable data encryption mechanism for those data stores.
+We recommend that you enable the data encryption mechanism for those data stores.

 Azure SQL Data Warehouse

-Transparent Data Encryption (TDE) in Azure SQL Data Warehouse helps with protecting against the threat of malicious activity by performing real-time encryption and decryption of your data at rest.
+Transparent Data Encryption (TDE) in Azure SQL Data Warehouse helps protect against the threat of malicious activity by performing real-time encryption and decryption of your data at rest.
 This behavior is transparent to the client.
 For more information, see Secure a database in SQL Data Warehouse.

 Azure SQL Database

-Azure SQL Database also supports transparent data encryption (TDE), which helps with protecting against the threat of malicious activity by performing real-time encryption and decryption of the data without requiring changes to the application.
+Azure SQL Database also supports transparent data encryption (TDE), which helps protect against the threat of malicious activity by performing real-time encryption and decryption of the data, without requiring changes to the application.
 This behavior is transparent to the client.
-For more information, see Transparent Data Encryption with Azure SQL Database.
+For more information, see Transparent data encryption for SQL Database and Data Warehouse.

 Azure Data Lake Store

-Azure Data Lake store also provides encryption for data stored in the account.
-When enabled, Data Lake store automatically encrypts data before persisting and decrypts before retrieval, making it transparent to the client accessing the data.
+Azure Data Lake Store also provides encryption for data stored in the account.
+When enabled, Data Lake Store automatically encrypts data before persisting and decrypts before retrieval, making it transparent to the client that accesses the data.
 For more information, see Security in Azure Data Lake Store.

-Azure Blob Storage and Azure Table storage supports Storage Service Encryption (SSE), which automatically encrypts your data before persisting to storage and decrypts before retrieval.
+Azure Blob storage and Azure Table storage support Storage Service Encryption (SSE), which automatically encrypts your data before persisting to storage and decrypts before retrieval.
 For more information, see Azure Storage Service Encryption for Data at Rest.

-Amazon S3 supports both client and server encryption of data at Rest.
+Amazon S3 supports both client and server encryption of data at rest.
 For more information, see Protecting Data Using Encryption.
-Currently, Data Factory does not support Amazon S3 inside a virtual private cloud (VPC).

-Hybrid scenarios require self-hosted integration runtime to be installed in an on-premises network or inside a virtual network (Azure) or a virtual private cloud (Amazon).
+Hybrid scenarios require self-hosted integration runtime to be installed in an on-premises network, inside a virtual network (Azure), or inside a virtual private cloud (Amazon).
 The self-hosted integration runtime must be able to access the local data stores.
-For more information about the self-hosted integration runtime, see self-hosted integration runtime.
+For more information about self-hosted integration runtime, see How to create and configure self-hosted integration runtime.